Graylog2/documentation/pages/integrations/inputs/o365_input.rst

    - Provide a unique name for your new O365 Input
 - ``Directory (tenant) ID``
    - This is the ID of the Active Directory instance for which Graylog will collect log data
-   - You should have made note of this value while setting up your Client Application above
 - ``Application (client) ID``
    - This is the ID of the Client Application created above
 - ``Client Secret``